Silverthorne Lumber Co. v. United States

 Silverthorne Lumber Co. v.
-United States, 251 U.S. 385 (1920), was a U.S. Supreme Court Case in which Silverthorne attempted to evade paying taxes.
+United States, 251 U.S. 385 (1920), was a U.S. Supreme Court decision in which Silverthorne had attempted to evade paying taxes.
 Federal agents illegally seized tax books from Silverthorne and created copies of the records.
-The issue in this case is whether or not derivatives of illegal evidence are permissible in court.
-The ruling, delivered by Oliver Wendell Holmes, Jr., was that to permit derivatives would encourage police to circumvent the Fourth Amendment, so the illegal copied evidence was held tainted and inadmissible.
+The ruling, delivered by Oliver Wendell Holmes Jr., was that any evidence obtained, even indirectly, from an illegal search was inadmissible in court.
+He reasoned that otherwise, police would have an incentive to circumvent the Fourth Amendment to obtain derivatives of the illegally obtained evidence.
 This precedent later became known as the "fruit of the poisonous tree doctrine," and is an extension of the exclusionary rule.

-Chief Justice White and Associate Justice Pitney dissented without a written opinion.
+Chief Justice Edward Douglass White and Associate Justice Mahlon Pitney dissented without a written opinion.